AUCT-us/AUCT-us.github.io/src/nested/sub-chapter_A.3.md

 # Step 3: Choose Tech Stack
-This third step builds upon understanding the competitive market reseach and core value proposition of this project and goes on [understand the lay of the land and gather competitive intelligence for the next 97 steps in this 100-step roadmap](#), especially the next thirteen steps in Phase 1: Conceptualization & Planning.
-As we know, this work it the first Phase of our seven Phases will tell us if we should even proceed to the last six Phases -- in fact, it is almost certain that we will need to change those last six Phases, but not until after we have learned what we need to learn here in the first Phase.
+This third step builds upon understanding the competitive market research and core value proposition of this project and goes on [to select technologies that enable neuroplastic acceleration and cultural transformation for the next 97 steps in this 100-step roadmap](#choosing-technologies-that-enable-neuroplastic-acceleration).
+As we know, this work in the first Phase of our seven Phases will tell us if we should even proceed to the last six Phases -- in fact, it is almost certain that we will need to change those last six Phases, but not until after we have learned what we need to learn here in the first Phase.

 ***Plans necessarily must be changed*** and if not, *fixed plans means our development work has taught us nothing.*

+This more holistic, mindful or spiritual approach to technology selection transcends mere technical evaluation to explicitly consider how our choices will shape not just individual cognition but human relationships, community development, and spiritual growth.
+By selecting technologies that serve as infrastructure for human flourishing, we create the foundation for both neuroplastic acceleration and the cultivation of a more compassionate, connected technical culture.
 ## Phase 1: Conceptualization and Planning.
 - [Step 1: Define Core Value Proposition](#nested/sub-chapter_A.1.md)
 - [Step 2: Conduct Market Research](#nested/sub-chapter_A.2.md)